-&lt;sup>3 At the time of the filing of the petition and at the time of the hearing and the termination order, these grounds were only applicable to putative fathers.
+4 At the time of the filing of the petition and at the time of the hearing and resulting termination order, these grounds were only applicable to putative fathers.
 Effective July 1, 2024, the General Assembly amended Tennessee Code Annotated § 36-1-113(g)(9)(A) by deleting the previous subsection in its entirety and substituting a new subsection providing, inter alia, that termination under this section may also be pursued against any person who is not a legal parent at the time of the filing of a termination petition.
 See 2024 Tenn.
 Pub.
 Acts, Ch.
 996 § 9 (H.B.
 2644).
 We will address this discrepancy in our analysis.

-live with "anyone else" but her.
-He referred to Mother by her first name.
-He stated that he played football, was a member of the Boy Scouts, and attended a local Awana program through church.
-He was happy living with Azalaya in the Petitioners' home.
+stated that he played football, was a member of the Boy Scouts, and attended a local Awana program through church.
+He was happy living with his sister in the Petitioners' home.

 Jennifer Gray, a licensed professional counselor with a mental health service provider designation, testified that she served as the therapeutic family therapist for the Children and Mother, beginning in 2020 after the Children were placed with the Petitioners.
 The Children were also receiving individual therapy through the Helen Ross McNabb Center.
 She recalled that during the first therapeutic visitation with her, Mother asked the Children whether they wanted to see her new tattoo.
 She advised Mother not to show the Children; however, Mother pulled her pants down past her hips to show them her tattoo.
 Mother also accepted a FaceTime call during the visitation while with the Children.
-She coordinated a second therapeutic visitation.
+She coordinated a second therapeutic visitation between the Children and Mother but could not recall the specifics of that visitation.
 Azalaya "acted out" after the second session and indicated that she did not want to continue with visitation.
 Kaniel was also having "angry outbursts" and displaying negative behavior after visitation.
-He stated that he would "kill himself" if had to continue with visitation.
-She ultimately discontinued therapeutic visitation between Mother and the Children in April 2020.
+He stated that he would "kill himself" if he had to continue with visitation.
+She ultimately discontinued therapeutic visitation in April 2020.